LEX Language Project

 LEX audio materials offer a unique, research-backed approach to acquiring languages.
 By immersing yourself in these resources, you can unlock new linguistic experiences while enjoying the rich stories and songs they provide.
 Start your multilingual journey today and experience the joy of learning through immersion.

-The Best Books for Multilingual Homes
+Best Books for Multilingual Homes

 In a world where multilingualism is increasingly celebrated, certain books highlight the innovative language-learning methods that make it possible for families to immerse themselves in multiple languages naturally and joyfully.
-Drawing from groundbreaking works like Yo Sakakibara’s Language Is Our Music, the LEX/Hippo Family Club offers unique approaches to language acquisition that combine immersion and play.
+Drawing from groundbreaking works like Yo Sakakibara’s Language Is Our Music, LEX/Hippo Family Club offers unique approaches to language acquisition that combine immersion and play.
 These books, filled with heartwarming stories, scientific insights and practical advice, inspire families to embrace multilingual adventure, turning everyday life into a language-learning experience that feels as natural as speaking.
 Whether you’re looking to understand the theory behind multilingualism or explore fun, immersive activities for the whole family, these Linguistics & STEM books offer a diverse, accessible and inspiring approach.

-1. Language Is Our Music: The Natural Way to Multilingualism by Yo Sakakibara
+1. Language Is Our Music: The Natural Way to Multilingualism

 Discover the groundbreaking language learning methods of Yo Sakakibara.
 From heartwarming tales of kids picking up languages to scientific dives into vowel sounds, Sakakibara explores everything from musical scales to the essence of being human.
 His innovative ideas come to life at LEX / Hippo Family Club, where people of all ages immerse themselves in multiple languages through “singing the sounds of language” via mimicking audio stories and other fun group activities.
 Supported by MIT linguist Dr. Suzanne Flynn, this unique approach makes language learning natural and joyful.
 Even Dr. Noam Chomsky has praised this inspiring program for its remarkable progress.

-2. Anyone Can Speak 7 Languages by Hippo Family Club
+PictureAnyone Can Speak 7 Languages

-Anyone Can Speak 7 Languages Book
+2. Anyone Can Speak 7 Languages

 This inspiring collection of essays dives into how both kids and adults can naturally pick up multiple languages through immersion.
 Packed with heartwarming stories, it offers a glimpse into the innovative methods of LEX / Hippo Family Club.